appsecnz/appsecnz.github.io/conference/sponsorship.md

 ## COVID-19 Contingencies

+Owing to the continuing uncertainty around the Omicron COVID variant, the conference planning team has decided to activate our contingency plan, and postpone the conference to our alternate dates - Tuesday through Friday, 5-8 July, at the same venue.

-Our planning team is operating with the confident outlook that Auckland (and, hopefully, all of New Zealand) will be at Alert Level 1 in February 2022.
-Despite that confidence, we are making plans to keep things moving if we're wrong.
+Our planning team is operating with the confident outlook that Auckland will be operating at COVID Protection Framework ("traffic light") Green, by July.
+Despite that confidence, we have plans in place to keep things moving if we're wrong.
+The information presented below is based on the government guidance in effect on 15 January 2022, and is subject to change.

-In the event Auckland is at COVID Alert Level 2 or higher four (4) weeks before the conference (17 January) - or goes into an elevated Alert Level in the weeks preceding the event (18 January - 14 February) - we will postpone to our alternate dates (5-8 July).

-If we are again (or still) at an elevated COVID Alert Level four weeks before our alternate dates (7 June), we will convert the event to either a hybrid (Alert Level 2) or fully online (Alert Level 3 or 4) event.
+In the event Auckland is at COVID Protection Framework level 'Red' four weeks before the new conference dates (7 June), we will convert the event to a restricted-attendance event, with a limited number of local delegates permitted to attend in person, and additional restrictions to (or elimination of) some activities, in accordance with the government guidance in effect at that time.
 We also intend to follow the example of other recent conferences, and deliver delegate packs (t-shirts, tote bags, promotional materials, etc.) to them via post - to that end, a portion of the catering budget will be redirected to packing and shipping those items.

+Provide Auckland is at COVID Protection Framework level 'Green' or 'Orange' from 7 June through the first day of the conference (5 July), the event will proceed as planned on the new dates.

 For more information, please review our [COVID Contingency Plan](covid.md) page.

-Given a change in Alert Level can occur with little notice, and owing to the cancellation policies applying to many conference expenses, we anticipate some funds will be 'sunk' in fees for services we're unable to use - possibly including A/V and other charges related to Sponsor Exhibition booths.
+Given changes can occur with little notice, and owing to the cancellation policies applying to many conference expenses, we anticipate some funds will be 'sunk' in fees for services we're unable to use - possibly including A/V and other charges related to Sponsor Exhibition booths.
 If we are forced to cancel the in-person event, we'll refund any portion of the Exhibition booth fee and optional A/V charges (see above) we're able to recover, up to 100%.

 ### Notes